 I cheered a little for young Kousei in this moment, but it masks the incredibly painful moment that this is.
 Fed up with never being good enough, his last words to his mother were that he wished she would die.
 This is the reason why Saki haunts him to this day.

-This s a lot like what Kakeru went through in Orange.
+This is a lot like what Kakeru went through in the series Orange.
 It seems like it’s a protagonist’s luck that the last thing they say to a loved one is hurtful, and then they spend their life feeling guilty about it.

 The color fades once again as guilt and panic consume Kousei.
 The show once again goes the extra mile to make this moment feel as uncomfortable as it can.
 It’s another tense cliffhanger ending, though not as worrying as Kaori’s collapse.

 Today’s track is Kaasan to no Omoide (Memories with Mother).
 It’s one of the most ominous sounding ones on the OST, and if the title doesn’t make it clear why then the scene they use it in – Saki cruelly beating Kousei with a cane – really drives the point home.